richardgaywood/paydata.org/content/sprawlrunners/magic/no_power_points.md

     * Practitioner is Stunned
     * take an unsoakable Wound
 * Take one box of Fatigue damage at the end of the scene, same as controlled casting.
 This does not stack ie. if the practitioner uses controlled and limit break casting in the same scene, it’s still only one box.
-* (Probably) the maximum power you can use in limit break casting is 2x your Power Limit.
+* (Probably) the maximum power you can use in limit break casting is 2x your Power Limit; any more than that will just kill you dead on the spot.

 [^2]: This may need tweaking, but -2 feels about right.